 HyperDock installs as a preference pain in System Preferences.
 Once there (and given the appropriate permissions) it provides those functional Microsoft style window previews and window snapping a la Vista to your Mac desktop.

 Although I have extended Alfred to do most of my window tiling this app is still useful for peeking at an open app.

-HyperDock is only available on macOS.
-Get it here.
+HazeOver is only available for macOS.
+Get it from the Mac App Store here.

 Vivaldi does everything Chrome does and even supports most Chrome web store apps and plugins.
 Add to that solid browsing experience color coded browser history, in browser notes, millions of customization options (like side tabs with window previews), tab stacking and tiling (like window tiling for your browser), adaptive theming and quick commands.
 If you like Chrome Vivaldi is a safe bet.
 If you like getting more done in your web browser Vivaldi is a must-have.

 A first for this list: Vivaldi is available for macOS, Linux and Windows.
 Cross platform geeks rejoice!
 Get it here.